giampaolo/psutil/docs/api.rst

   .. method:: uids()

-    The real, effective and saved user ids of this process as a named tuple.
+    The :field:`real`, :field:`effective` and :field:`saved` user ids of this
+    process as a named tuple.
 This is the same as :func:`os.getresuid` but can be used for any process PID.

     .. availability:: UNIX

   .. method:: gids()

-    The real, effective and saved group ids of this process as a named tuple.
+    The :field:`real`, :field:`effective` and :field:`saved` group ids of this
+    process as a named tuple.
 This is the same as :func:`os.getresgid` but can be used for any process PID.

     .. availability:: UNIX